Mdzovreti fortress

-The fortress situated on the right bank of the river Dzama.
+The fortress is situated on the right bank of the river Dzama.
 The complex includes: a church, a bell-tower, a castle and several houses and agricultural places.

 History

 There was a historical city Mdzovreti.
 In X century here found a shelter a future King of Abkhazia Theodosius III, in 13th century the fortress belonged to the Duke of Dukes Gamrekeli son of Kakha (Toreli).
-In 1640 this fortress was stronghold of Prince Nodar Tsitsishvili during his rebellion against the King of Kartli.
+In 1640 this fortress was a stronghold of Prince Nodar Tsitsishvili during his rebellion against the King of Kartli.
 King Rostom failed to take the fortress.
-It is a complicated monumental construction erected on the rock.
-Three constructing layers are found in the fortress.
+It is a complicated monumental construction erected on the rock with three constructing layers found in the fortress.
 From the XIV century begins the governance of the noble family of Panaskerteli-Tsitsishvili in the valley of Dzama.
 In the eastern part of the fortress there is a church of Virgin Mary.